Null Sweeps as Threshold Derivation, Not Tuning Folklore

 That is a much more defensible posture than "these values felt reasonable on a few runs."
 It connects the threshold to an empirical error budget.

-This is also where the post should stay narrow.
-A null sweep gives evidence about guard behavior under clean conditions.
+The null-sweep guarantee is deliberately narrow: it gives evidence about guard behavior under clean conditions.
 It does not prove the entire acceptance policy is globally optimal.

 Why The Output Patch Matters